seborama/fuego/README.md

 But... what if you need something else?
 And it is not straightforward or readable when combining the existing methods ___ƒuego___ offers?

-Enters `Collector`: implement you own requirement functionally!
+Enters `Collector`: implement your own requirement functionally!
 <br/>
 Focus on _**what**_ needs doing in your streams (and delegate the details of the _**how**_ to the implementation of your `Collector`).